Rivaldo: Barcelona

-Rivaldo switched to FC Barcelona in 1997 in a transfer deal securing Deportivo a 4 billion pesetas (around $26 million) transfer fee, with Sir Bobby Robson convincing Barcelona to sign Rivaldo ahead of Steve McManaman by saying that Rivaldo would guarantee the team many goals.
+Rivaldo switched to Barcelona in 1997 in a transfer deal securing Deportivo a 4 billion pesetas (around $26 million) transfer fee, with Sir Bobby Robson convincing Barcelona to sign Rivaldo ahead of Steve McManaman by saying that Rivaldo would guarantee the team many goals.

 Rivaldooo...that's magnificent.
 Ohh wonderful.
 You just could not envisage such a finish to the season.
 The Brazilian completes a hat-trick, a minute from time with the most delightful of goals you will ever see.
 A goal in a million, to earn many many millions next season.

 — — Sky Sports commentary on Rivaldo's last minute overhead bicycle kick match winner against Valencia in La Liga on 17 June 2001 to qualify Barcelona for next season's UEFA Champions League.

 In his first season at Barcelona, Rivaldo was the second top goalscorer with 19 goals in 34 matches, as Barcelona won The Double of La Liga and Copa del Rey.
 In 1999, he won another La Liga title with Barcelona, and once again was the league's second highest scorer with 24 goals.
 In 1999, Rivaldo was named FIFA World Player of the Year and he also received the Ballon d'Or.
-After Barcelona's unsuccessful Champions League campaign, Rivaldo was linked with a move away from Camp Nou.
+After Barcelona's unsuccessful Champions League campaign, Rivaldo was linked with a move away from the Camp Nou.
 Then Manchester United captain Roy Keane was reported stating Rivaldo was the player he most wanted United to sign.

 At times around the turn of the century he was impossible to play against, and never more so than here.
 The quality of the goals was outstanding, but the context made his performance legendary.
 After just 18 months and 17 days, the book on the greatest hat-trick of the 21st century was already closed.

 — — Rob Smyth of The Guardian on Rivaldo's hat-trick against Valencia in June 2001.